Ben Viljoen: Guerrilla war

 With the end of the conventional phase of the war, he formed a powerful guerrilla commando consisting of men from Johannesburg, Krugersdorp, Boksburg and the North and East Transvaal.
 His success resulted in him attaining the high rank of Assistant Commandant-General (November 1900).
 Viljoen's exploits included surprising a garrison at Helvetia in the Eastern Transvaal on 29 December 1900 and temporarily capturing 235 men and a 4.7-inch gun.
+In April 1901 Viljoen narrowly escaped capture by Lieutenant-General Sir Bindon-Blood and in August 1900 he protested to the same Blood about the use of blacks in the war.

 Capture, imprisonment and war memoirs

 He was eventually captured at Lydenburg on 25 January 1902 and remained prisoner-of-war until May 1902 at the Broadbottom Camp, on St. Helena.
-It was there that he wrote his autobiography, "My Reminiscences of the Anglo-Boer War".
+It was there that he wrote his autobiography My Reminiscences of the Anglo-Boer War.
 The book is a realistic description of the war from a Boer perspective.
 Unlike other Boer generals he was not a property owner and thus hesitated to return to South Africa.
 He returned to South Africa as a pauper but refused to take British citizenship, thus greatly reducing his chances of resuming a public career.
 He was also disillusioned by rumours claiming that he had collaborated with the British, and he felt that his contribution to the struggle was not recognised.